Draw Down and Maximum Draw-down in Gold Trading

 7. Are the exposures a one-off or are they recurring?

-8. Do you know enough about the ways in which your Gold risks can be reduced or hedged and what it would cost if you did not include these measures to reduce potential loss, and what impact it would make to any upside of your profit?
+8. Do you know enough about the ways in which your Gold risks can be reduced or hedged and what it would cost if you did not include these measures to reduce potential loss, and what impact would it make to any upside of your profit?

 9. Have your rules been adequately addressed, to ensure that you make and keep your profits.